 Products sprouted around this idea and began teaching it over and over again.
 But this information became so common that any product that charged you for this information was just ripping you off.
 Anyway, the big key to making EMD’s work wasn’t just in finding the keyword, but also seeing if the competition was low enough for any website you’d make under the actual term pop up.

-From there a few tweaks in your website such as silo-ing a few pages on the website to give the main one weight and editing meta tags and somewhat “spamming” the keyword in certain settings of your site made it easy for search engines to spot it and rank it.
-But that all pretty much came to an end around 2012…
+From there a few tweaks in your website such as making silo pages on the website to give the main one weight and editing meta tags and somewhat “spamming” the keyword in certain settings of your site made it easy for search engines to spot it and rank it.
+But that all pretty much came to an end around 2012.

-Google evolved and the EMD perk slowly lost it’s power:
+Google evolved and the exact match perk slowly lost it’s power:

 If there’s one thing you should know about Google, it’s that it always tries to improve it’s search and the main thing they always aim to do is give it’s users (the people who search on it), the most relevant page/s that answer their questions.

 Unfortunately when the EMD trick was popular, too many people abused it, got high ranked websites and littered it with garbage content, most of the time just trying to sell anything.
 You even had many websites that abused the EMD perk and sold things that had nothing to do with the keyword they were landing on.